2 Minute Quick Thick Vanilla Glaze (for cakes)

 You can definitely pour the glaze on the cake if you’re making the cake in advance, the glaze will harden and then you can serve it the next day or whenever you plan on serving the cake.

-2 Minute Quick Vanilla Glaze
+2 Minute Quick Thick Vanilla Glaze (for cakes)

 Ingredients